-In addition to all other powers granted to and duties devolving upon the chief of the division of soil and water resources, when in the chief's judgment it is for the public welfare and the best interests of the citizens of the state that the surplus, flood, and other waters of any of the watersheds, rivers, streams, watercourses, or public waters should be conserved, impounded, and stored in order to insure and promote the public health, welfare, and safety and to encourage and promote agriculture, commerce, manufacturing, and other public purposes, such chief shall proceed in furtherance of the purposes of sections 1523.01 to 1523.13 of the Revised Code, and for the preservation of the use of such waters for navigation, in case such waters are required for navigation, to construct such reservoirs, dams, storage basins, dikes, canals, raceways, and other improvements as are necessary for such purposes, or the chief may make additions to, enlarge, and make alterations in and upon such reservoirs, dams, storage basins, dikes, canals, raceways, and other improvements already in existence and constituting a part of the public works, as are necessary for such purposes.
+In addition to all other powers granted to and duties devolving upon the chief of the division of water resources, when in the chief's judgment it is for the public welfare and the best interests of the citizens of the state that the surplus, flood, and other waters of any of the watersheds, rivers, streams, watercourses, or public waters should be conserved, impounded, and stored in order to insure and promote the public health, welfare, and safety and to encourage and promote agriculture, commerce, manufacturing, and other public purposes, such chief shall proceed in furtherance of the purposes of sections 1523.01 to 1523.13 of the Revised Code, and for the preservation of the use of such waters for navigation, in case such waters are required for navigation, to construct such reservoirs, dams, storage basins, dikes, canals, raceways, and other improvements as are necessary for such purposes, or the chief may make additions to, enlarge, and make alterations in and upon such reservoirs, dams, storage basins, dikes, canals, raceways, and other improvements already in existence and constituting a part of the public works, as are necessary for such purposes.
 Any rights or privileges granted by sections 1523.01 to 1523.13 of the Revised Code, shall not interfere with the control and maintenance of the state reservoirs or public parks which have been dedicated to the public for purposes of recreation and pleasure.

 The chief, subject to the written approval of the director of natural resources and the governor, may acquire by gift, purchase, or by appropriation proceedings, in the name of and on behalf of the state, such real and personal property, rights, privileges, and appurtenances as are necessary in the chief's judgment for the construction of such reservoirs, dams, storage basins, dikes, canals, raceways, and other improvements, or for the alteration, enlargement, or maintenance of existing reservoirs, dams, and other improvements, together with such rights of way, drives, and roadways as are necessary for convenient access thereto.
 The appropriation proceedings referred to in this section shall be restricted to private property only.